Child and Adult Safeguarding

 We firmly believe that safeguarding is everyone’s responsibility, and all involved in the life of our churches and activities have a role to play in keeping children, young people and adults safe.”

-Please talk to your Missional Community leader, or alternatively speak to our Safeguarding Officer Sarah Robinson or our Deputy Safeguarding Officers – Gareth Gibson and Paul Johnson using the contact information below:
+Please talk to your Missional Community or Missional Household leader, or alternatively speak to our Safeguarding Officers using the contact information below:

 • Gareth Gibson, Deputy Safeguarding Officer – call 01925 500 159